jpillora/overseer/README.md

 Commonly, graceful restarts are performed by the active process (*dark blue*) closing its listeners and passing these matching listening socket files (*green*) over to a newly started process.
 This restart causes any **foreground** process monitoring to incorrectly detect a program crash. `overseer` attempts to solve this by using a small process to perform this socket file exchange and proxying signals and exit code from the active process.

-:warning: *This is beta software.
-Be wary of using in production.
-Please report any [issues](https://github.com/jpillora/overseer/issues) you encounter.*
+:warning: *`overseer` is being used heavily at my workplace and no major issues have yet to be found.
+Nevertheless, consider it beta software and please report any [issues](https://github.com/jpillora/overseer/issues) you encounter.*

 ### Features